pubnub/pubnub-mcp-server/resources/sdk_docs/swift_presence.md

-# Presence API for Swift Native SDK (Condensed)
+# Presence API for Swift Native SDK

-Presence tracks who is online/offline and stores custom state:
+Presence lets you track who is online/offline and store custom state.
+Presence shows:
-- Join/leave events
-- Channel occupancy (user count)
+- When a user joins or leaves a channel
+- Occupancy (how many users are subscribed to a channel)
-- Channels a UUID is subscribed to
+- Which channels a user/device is subscribed to
-- Presence state per user
+- Presence state associated with users

-Requires Presence: Enable the Presence add-on for your key in the Admin Portal.
-For event delivery details, see Presence Events.
+Learn more: Presence overview.

 ## Here now

+Requires Presence add-on enabled in Admin Portal.
+To receive presence events, see Presence Events.

-Returns current state for channels: UUID list and occupancy count.
+Returns the current state of a channel: list of UUIDs subscribed and total occupancy count.

 Cache: 3-second response cache.